 Supporting native pollinators is a community effort that extends beyond individual gardens, requiring collaboration with neighbors, local organizations, and broader initiatives.
 By participating in Pollinator Pathways, which connect gardens, parks, and green spaces to create continuous habitats, or engaging in community gardens that incorporate pollinator-friendly plants, you can help establish pollinator-friendly corridors throughout Louisville.

-Additionally, partnering with local conservation groups focused on preserving and enhancing native habitats is crucial.
-Educating yourself about native pollinators through workshops, books, and online resources empowers you to share knowledge and inspire collective action, further contributing to the health and sustainability of our local ecosystem.
+Partnering with local conservation groups that work to protect and improve native habitats is also important.
+Learning about native pollinators through workshops, books, or online resources helps you share knowledge and encourage others to take action, boosting the health and sustainability of our local ecosystem.

-Supporting native pollinators also contributes to the overall biodiversity of your garden.
-A diverse pollinator population encourages a wide variety of plants to thrive, which in turn attracts other wildlife like birds, beneficial insects, and even amphibians.
-This rich tapestry of life creates a balanced, resilient ecosystem right in your backyard.
+Supporting native pollinators adds to your garden’s biodiversity.
+A variety of pollinators helps many types of plants thrive, which then attracts other wildlife like birds, helpful insects, and even amphibians.
+This creates a rich, balanced, and resilient ecosystem in your own backyard.

 Q: What are the most common native pollinators in Louisville?